goldendoggies/JH-recipes/README.md

 1. [X] Links to other recipes/home
 2. [ ] Images of my recipes
-3. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
+3. [ ] Add CSS to images and text on my recipe pages.
 4. [X] Access this project via Replit
-5. [ ] tbd
-[ ] Markup README.md file
+5. [X] Markup README.md filed
-6. [ ] Add CSS to images and text on my recipe pages.
-7. [ ] Build in the Landing Page project into this recipes project
+6. [ ] Build in the Landing Page project into this recipes project
+7. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
 8. [ ] Add documentation on how

 ## Contributing